-The fourth instalment of the UK government's grant for the self-employed, the Self-Employment Income Support Scheme (SEISS), can now be claimed on the HMRC website.
+The fifth and final instalment of the UK government's grant for the self-employed, the Self-Employment Income Support Scheme (SEISS), can now be claimed on the HMRC website.

-This article details exactly what the SEISS is, who is eligible, how it works and how to apply.
+This article details what the SEISS is, who is eligible, how it works, and how to apply.

 What is the SEISS?